AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 ---
 title: Run the [!DNL Upgrade Compatibility Tool]
-description: Follow these steps to run the [!DNL Upgrade Compatibility Tool] on your [!DNL Adobe Commerce] project.
+description: Follow these steps to run the [!DNL Upgrade Compatibility Tool] on your Adobe Commerce project.
 ---

 # Run the [!DNL Upgrade Compatibility Tool]

 {{commerce-only}}

-The [!DNL Upgrade Compatibility Tool] is a command-line tool that checks an [!DNL Adobe Commerce] customized instance against a specific version by analyzing all modules installed in it.
-It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of [!DNL Adobe Commerce].
+The [!DNL Upgrade Compatibility Tool] is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
+It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.

-The [!DNL Upgrade Compatibility Tool] identifies potential problems that must be fixed in your code before attempting to upgrade to a newer version of [!DNL Adobe Commerce].
+The [!DNL Upgrade Compatibility Tool] identifies potential problems that must be fixed in your code before attempting to upgrade to a newer version of Adobe Commerce.

 ## Use the `upgrade:check` command